You killed a man? That'll be 1 weregeld, please

 "That'll be 765 dollar, please"

-And this Frisian is not be confused with a Friesian, the elegant black horse which will cost you around 30,000 US dollar anyway.
+This Frisian is not be confused with a Friesian, the elegant black horse which will cost you around 30,000 US dollar anyway.
 We are now talking simply humans.
 Those who sit on a horse.

 But more silver had to be paid